archivohispano/archivo/_texts/en/pedro-albizu-campos/day-of-the-race-1948.md

 We do not have to go to the polls for the enemy to have the insolence to count us one by one and tell us: So many slaves, so many children.
 No, do not go through that humiliation.

-When on Sunday he raises his finger to point at them, let us point at his head with a bullet for his insolence.
+When the enmy raises his finger to point at us, let us point with a bullet at his head for his insolence.

 Here, the electoral struggle was invented by the enemy.
 Why?
 Because it suited him to enslave us.